-Causes of wrongful convictions, according to the New England Innocence Project, may include eyewitness misidentification, unvalidated forensic science, false confessions, "snitch" testimony, police and prosecutorial misconduct, and poor defense lawyering.
+Causes of wrongful convictions, according to the Innocence Project, may include eyewitness misidentification, unvalidated forensic science, false confessions, "snitch" testimony, police and prosecutorial misconduct, and poor defense lawyering.

 When searching for materials concerning wrongful conviction, try using the following keywords or phrases:

 wrongful conviction, erroneous conviction, incentivized witnesses, flawed forensic science, eyewitness error, false or coerced confessions, official misconduct, exonerate or exonerations, inadequate legal defense, false imprisonment, judicial error, prosecutorial misconduct, evidence, DNA, post-conviction remedies